TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 ![Keyboard Configuration Dialog (Ubuntu Linux)](images/KeyboardPreferences.png)

-In this preference pane, you can change the keybaord shortcuts used in TrenchBroom.
+In this preference pane, you can change the keyboard shortcuts used in TrenchBroom.
 The table lists all available shortcuts, their context, and the description.
 To change a keyboard shortcut, click twice (do not double click) on the shortcut in the first column of the table and enter the new shortcut.
 The context determines when this shortcut is available, for example, the PgDn key triggers different actions depending on whether the rotate tool is active or not.
-Finally, the desription column explains what a shortcut does in a particular context.
+Finally, the description column explains what a shortcut does in a particular context.
 Sometimes a shortcut triggers different actions depending on whether the viewport in which it was used is a 3D or a 2D viewport.
 For example, the PgDn key can move objects backward (away from the camera) in a 2D viewport or down along the Z axis in the 3D viewport.
 These different actions are listed together in the description column, but they are separated with a semicolon.

 If you open the preference dialog when a map is currently opened, the list of shortcuts will contain additional entries depending on the loaded entity configuration file and the game configuration file.
 For each entity and special brush or face types, the following keyboard shortcuts are available.